opnsense/docs/source/manual/dhcp.rst

 The DHCPv4 submenu further consists of:

 * An entry per interface of general settings, like a toggle to enable/disable DHCPv4 for this interface, DHCP range, DNS servers…
-* **Relay**: DHCP requests can be “forwarded” to a DHCP server on another interface.
-This is called relaying.
 * **Leases**: Shows all IP addresses that are handed out to clients.
 * **Log File**: Shows the log file of the DHCPv4 server.

 The DHCPv6 submenu further consists of:

-* **Relay**: DHCP requests can be “forwarded” to a DHCP server on another interface.
-This is called relaying.
 * **Leases**: Shows all IP addresses that are handed out to clients.

 ...............................